In Xanadu did Kubla Khan a stately pleasure dome decree…

 145,000 square feet and 187 rooms: $281 million or $1,937/sq ft

-Dwarfing Buckingham Palace and Windsor Castle, Blenheim Palace, named after the tide-changing 1704 Battle of Blenheim during the War of the Spanish Succession, had its cornerstone laid June 1705.
+More modest than Buckingham and Windsor Palaces, but still impressive in its own right, Blenheim Palace, named after the tide-changing 1704 Battle of Blenheim during the War of the Spanish Succession, had its cornerstone laid June 1705.
 When the first Duke of Marlborough won a key victory over the forces of Louis XIV of France on the fields of Blenheim in Bavaria, Queen Anne of England gave him and his heirs the 2,000 acre royal manor at Woodstock in Oxfordshire to build a suitably magnificent residence—“on behalf of a grateful nation,” as the time-tested expression goes.

 And so began the saga of an extended boondoggle, because no one thought to set a budget.
 Parliament cut off all funds for the project in 1711 after it had overrun the duke’s initial cost guesstimate by 600%.
 While this financial fiasco was taking shape, the duke and duchess got caught up in political intrigue that led Queen Anne to dismiss them from court, so they went into self-imposed exile for two years.
 Nonetheless, construction resumed in 1716, and Blenheim Palace was completed in 1722.